AFLplusplus/AFLplusplus/docs/env_variables.md

     likely don't have to set it.
 By default, on timeout and on exit, `SIGKILL` (`AFL_KILL_SIGNAL=9`) will be delivered to the child.

-  - `AFL_MAP_SIZE` sets the size of the shared map that afl-fuzz, afl-showmap, afl-tmin and afl-analyze create to gather instrumentation data from the target.
+  - `AFL_MAP_SIZE` sets the size of the shared map that afl-analyze, afl-fuzz, afl-showmap, and afl-tmin create to gather instrumentation data from the target.
 This must be equal or larger than the size the target was compiled with.